Qigong

 Everyone is born with Qi, and everyone has the potential to use Qi for many purposes.
 Take swimming, for example.
 We are born with the potential to swim, but only when we acquire the skill to swim can we enjoy different water activities, such as scuba diving, water polo, snorkeling, etc. In the same manner, the skill to use Qi is trained, not born.
 Once a person is trained in how to use Qi, he or she can then use it for a variety of things, including martial arts and self-healing.

 Qigong is best played in the morning.
-Try to avoid areas of loud distracting noises and keep your body well covered to avoid chills.
+Try to avoid areas of loud distracting noises and keep your body well covered to avoid chills and drafts.

 Center for Body-Mind Harmony BBB Business Review